Education University of Hong Kong

-The Education University of Hong Kong (EdUHK), founded in 1994 as The Hong Kong Institute of Education (HKIEd), is one of eight subsidised universities under the University Grants Committee of Hong Kong and the only one dedicated to teacher education.
+The Education University of Hong Kong (EdUHK) is a public university in Ting Kok, New Territories, Hong Kong.

-Graduates of EdUHK have been the recipients of about 75% of the Chief Executive's Award for Teaching Excellence since its inception in 2003–2004.
+The university was founded in 1994 as The Hong Kong Institute of Education.
+It is one of eight subsidised universities under the University Grants Committee of Hong Kong and the only one historically dedicated to teacher education, with an increasingly broadening academic scope across recent years.

 History and recent developments

 The history of The Education University of Hong Kong (EdUHK) can be traced back to 1853.
 The St. Paul's College introduced the first formalised programme of in-service teacher training.
 This was described in its Annual Report for 1994–1995.
 On 25 April 1994, under the recommendation made by the Education Commission Report No 5, The Hong Kong Institute of Education (HKIEd) was formally established by the merger of: